joeyshi12/Blocky/README.md

 ## Getting Started

 The file for running this program can be found at src/main/ui/Main.py.
-Within the main function, there are parameters that can be changed, such as the amount of bullets obstacles.
+Within the main function, there are parameters that can be changed, such as the amount of bullet obstacles.

 ## Running the tests